China excels in international education rankings, with its teenagers topping the tables in reading, mathematics and science.

 That said, the US, UK and Australia, still don’t appear in the top 10.

-Given China is still a developing country, why are its students outperforming their Western counterparts?
+So, why are Chinese high school students outperforming their Western counterparts?

 Here are some reasons that might explain this phenomenon.